 I felt literally pulled up the stairs.

-I will confess now, Reader, that when I have heard people say things like this - they were “called,” or “told” or “pulled,” I think... now, that's melodramatic.
+I confess that when I have heard people say things like this - they were “called,” or “told” or “pulled,” I think... now, that's melodramatic.
 How can you feel "pulled" up the stairs?
 These are overly emotional people who are trying to sensationalize their spiritual experience.
 These are people who let emotion run their lives.
 I was skeptical.
 At my most gracious times, I thought maybe they had a much deeper walk than I would ever have, but God really never did anything like that with me.
 Oh sure, when I was still - like in the shower or just simply alone somewhere, could be anywhere, I would feel a thought that seemed to come from somewhere outside of me, and I could attribute that to the Holy Spirit.
 But I never could precisely pinpoint it and say with certainty: Ah, yes.
 Thank you, Lord.
 I got that message loud and clear.
 It was just not part of my experienced faith.

 But, here I am, telling you.

 I was pulled up the stairs.

 I stopped prepping my coffee for the next morning.
 I started going quietly up each stair so I would not be heard, and got to the door of the bedroom.
 My heart was pounding.
 I was trying not to breathe or move quickly for fear of her knowing I am there, and then stopping her conversation.
 And I heard things like: